What is copyright?

 Can a copyright be transferred or assigned?

 Yes.
-Copyright can be assigned in whole or in part.
+Copyright can be transferred or assigned in whole or in part.

 Is the sale of an original work, for example a painting, equivalent to the transfer of the copyright therein?